-The Company plans to issue the CPs in one lump sum or several tranches, through the designated issue manager, underwriter and selling agents.
-The first tranche of the CPs shall be issued in the 1st quarter of 2021.
+The Company plans to issue the CPs in one lump sum or several tranches, through the designated issue manager, underwriter and selling agents, if any.
+The first tranche of the CPs shall be issued in the 3rd quarter of 2021.